 - CBD / Ashburton / Eastern Areas:

-- Clinics;
+- o Clinics:

-- o Health centres;
+- Health centres:

-- o Primary schools; and
+- Primary schools; and

-- o Secondary schools
+- Secondary schools

 - Greater Edendale / Imbali:

 - Health centres;

-- Libraries;
+- Libraries:

-- o Post offices; and
+- Post offices; and

-- o SASSA offices
+- SASSA offices

 - Northern Areas:

-- Health centres; and
+- o Health centres; and

-- o Secondary schools
+- Secondary schools

 - Vulindlela:

-- Home Affairs office;
+- Home Affairs office:

 - Fire stations;

-- Health centres;
+- Health centres:

-- o Hospitals;
+- Hospitals;

-- $\circ$ Libraries;
+- Libraries:

-- Post offices;
+- Post offices:

-- SASSA offices; and - Community halls
+- SASSA offices; and

+- Community halls

 The healthcare facilities in the Msunduzi Municipality are concentrated in Edendale, the CBD, and the Northern Areas.
 Vulindlela is the most deprived area, with only six clinics.
 The CSIR Guidelines for the Provision of Social Facilities in South African Human Settlements, 2012 (reprint November 2015) can be used as a guideline to guide the provision of healthcare facilities.
 However, it is critical to consider locational aspects in order to provide basic services to as great a number of people as possible.
 It is fundamental that new healthcare facilities be located in close proximity to residential areas so that they can be accessed by foot.
+Msunduzi Municipality recently acquired 89ha for a new cemetery.
+It is believed that this cemetery would service the Municipality until 2050.